Heaven by Randy Alcorn

 This study from 1 Timothy gives us the instructions for the community of believers.
 We begin by looking at the components of our earthly worship.
 We learn that our worship is an expression of a heavenly assembly.
 Then we'll move further into on worship by seeing the characteristics of our devotion to God and how this should affect the earthly outpost of the heavenly kingdom we know as "the church".

-For WOMEN, Wednesday evenings at 6:00pm at the Fall Creek campus.
+For WOMEN, Wednesday evenings at 6:00pm at the Yoder house.
 Led by Tracy Newland.

 Systematic Theology By Wayne Grudem

 Thursday evenings at 6:30pm at the Fall Creek campus.
 Led by Pastor John Newland.